-The CitRes research group aims to examine how transparency, group identity and power are used in the construction of ‘resources’, and in the formation of political subjects, within the context of extraction and governance of natural resources.
+The CitRes project aims to examine how transparency, group identity and power are used in the construction of ‘resources’, and in the formation of political subjects, within the context of extraction and governance of natural resources.

 A Theory of Change for the Extractive Industries Transparency Initiative: Designing Resource Governance Pathways to Improve Developmental Outcomes.
 U4 Issue 2020, 11.

 Philippe Le Billon, Päivi Lujala, and Siri Aas Rustad (2020).

 The Extractive Industries Transparency Initiative is a major international effort to disclose information about extractive activities.
 Having an explicit Theory of […]